raspberrypilearning/rainbow-run/en/step_4.md

 Save your script and switch back to the Unity Editor and click on the 'Main Camera' GameObject in the Hierarchy window.

-Find the 'Ball' property of the Main Camera's CameraController script in the Inspector window.
+Find the 'Ball' property of the Main Camera's CameraFollow script in the Inspector window.

-Click on the circle to the right of the Ball property and choose the 'Ball' GameObject':
+Click on the circle to the right of the Ball property and choose the 'Ball' GameObject:

 ![The CameraController script component on the Main Camera with Ball property dropdown menu and 'Ball' selected.](images/ball-script.png)